bharding216/cc-fraud/README.md

 </p>

 <p>
 This application uses Svelte for the frontend and Flask for the backend APIs.
-It is depployed through AWS Elastic Beanstalk, and SageMaker was used to deploy the ML model.
+It is deployed through AWS Elastic Beanstalk, and SageMaker was used to deploy the ML model.
 </p>